 Fourth, test both internal tubes (6BN8 and #83) on another tube tester.
 The #83 should have both plate sections closely balanced emission (if not, replace.)
 The #83 can also be replaced with a pair of 1N4007 diodes.

-Fifth, I would suggest soldering the #55 bulbs directly into the circuit and not relying upon the bayonet lamp sockets to give you consistently perfect continuity.
+Fifth, I would mention that possibility of soldering the #55 bulbs directly into the circuit and not relying upon the bayonet lamp sockets to give you consistently perfect continuity.
 Why?
 Well, anyone with sufficient experience repairing vintage pinball machines and antique jukeboxes will know the problems associated with these old bayonet lamp sockets.
 They suck.
-No matter how much you clean them, the continuity will always falter occasionally — sometimes a little, sometimes a lot, sometimes after extended warmup, sometimes when cold.
-May not happen for a few weeks or months after you have cleaned them, but it WILL HAPPEN.
+No matter how much you clean them, they are 50+ year old sockets and continuity will falter occasionally — a flicker here, a blink there… sometimes a little, sometimes a lot, sometimes after extended warmup, sometimes when cold.
+May not happen for a few weeks or months after you have cleaned them, but it seems to always eventually happen.
 And these #55 bulbs are critical to the ALC (automatic line control) circuitry, so you NEED perfect continuity here.
-This “eliminate the sockets” subject has long been my opinion to ensure a long lasting calibration, but occasionally I am asked if this really must be done if the sockets are known to have good continuity.
-If the continuity is truly shown to be excellent, then of course you could perform this step “down the road” if you encounter instability.
+This “eliminate the sockets” subject has long been my opinion to ensure a long-lasting calibration, but occasionally I am asked if this really must be done if the sockets are known to have good continuity.
+No… if the sockets are working well, then of course you can leave them alone for now.

-You do not need to remove the sockets; simply use the sockets to “hold” the bulb, solder leads onto each bulb (side and base), and solder the leads into the circuit.
-Done correctly, no one can visually tell the difference unless they try to physical twist-out the bulb.
-These bulbs almost never go bad (I have not had to replace mine in 18 years of every-day use that I have owned this tester, and they are probably original and pushing 40 years of usage.
+The #55 bulbs almost never go bad (I have not had to replace mine in 18 years of every-day use that I have owned this tester, and they are probably original and pushing 50-60 years of usage.
 The bulbs should be of equal brightness, and when possible, from same manufacturing lot.
-If either bulbs needs replaced, use only NOS USA inventory (no imported junk) and replace both from the same NOS box lot.
+If either bulb needs replaced, use only NOS USA inventory (no imported junk) and replace both from the same NOS box lot.

 Sixth, check the accuracy of the Shorts Test function.
 First, with all sockets empty, push SHORTS button and make sure that the shorts light is not lit.
 (If it does light, you have a short somewhere that must be located before proceeding.)
 Next, using a Test Socket in socket #1, connect a 1-Meg resistor from pins 2 to 4.
 Power on tester, allow 15 minutes warm-up time, and press Shorts button.
 The Shorts bulb should barely light.
 Adjustment is made via R16 (accessible through socket #30).